Garuda97/iphone-valutazione-form1/README.md

 This repository contains a simple valuation and appointment booking form.

-Previous versions of the form limited available dates and times using `availability.json` and `schedule.json`.
-These files have been removed and the booking fields are now unrestricted.
-Users can choose any date and time when submitting the form.
+Available booking dates and times are controlled by `schedule.json`.
+The calendar allows selection only within 2025 and 2026.
+Dates listed in the `closedDays` array are disabled and the `timeSlots` section defines the allowed time ranges for each weekday.
+Edit `schedule.json` to customise when the shop is open for appointments.